ivan-fan-dk/Arithmetic_Problems/README.md

 An interactive html to play with arithmetic problems

 ## Version update
-- v.1.1.3   Add sponsorship and Paypal donatin links on the webpage.
-Eliminate negative results for subtraction when it comes to "Beginner" and "Easy" mode.
+- v.1.1.3   Add sponsorship and Paypal donation links on the webpage.
+Eliminate negative results for subtraction and fraction subtraction when it comes to "Beginner" and "Easy" mode.
+Split fraction calculation into fraction(+-) and fraction(/*).
+Adjust difficulty for fraction calculations.
 - v.1.1.2   Enable functionality to take a peek at the answers by right clicking on a text field.
 Correct severe errors and improve algorithms.
 Add Chinese-Simplified version.
-- v.1.1.1   make a navigation menu of older versions; extend expiration for cookies to 30 days.
+- v.1.1.1   make a navigation menu of older versions. extend expiration for cookies to 30 days.
 - v.1.1.0   add **Time Trial Mode** with timer; redesign webpage
 - v.1.0.3   increase accessibility on mobile devices
 - v.1.0.2   add cookies and score evaluation